Lake-Tuggeranong-College/Holocron/E Course/WebDev/_tasks/_slides/Project 1 - Theory.md

 - Application development and testing
 - Deployment and scaling
-- Cloud computing:
+- Cloud computing
-- Microservices architecture:
+- Microservices architecture

 note:
 - **Application development and testing:** Allows developers to create and test applications in isolated environments without affecting the host system.